The Unexpected Threat to Your Healthy Home

 - CHARACTERISTICS: wooly textured clusters with a white hue and green patches that become more compact over time

 - WHERE IT GROWS: wallpaper, carpeting, air conditioning filters, and HVAC ducts

 - HEALTH EFFECTS: some variants are linked to pulmonary and liver infections

 Trichoderma is yet another allergenic mold, but it has five different subspecies.
 This mold is mostly non-pathogenic, however, it does have some ties to heart and liver infections.
 The real danger lies in its effect on building materials.
 Trichoderma contains an enzyme that erodes wood and paper products as well as textiles which will lead to the structures with these materials collapsing.
 If you suspect you have a Trichoderma outbreak in your home, it is critical to get it taken care of as soon as possible to prevent any further damage to your home and health.

 - CHARACTERISTICS: velvety texture with a green or blue hue

 - WHERE IT GROWS: water damaged areas, wallpaper, carpets, and mattresses

 - HEALTH EFFECTS: congestion, coughing, eye irritation, chronic sinus infections, and inflammation of the lungs

-Another common household mold, penicillium may be the easiest to spot due to its bright blue, green color.
+Another common household mold, penicillium may be the easiest to spot due to its bright blue, and green color.
 It is also the mold you commonly associate with rotten food.
-Penicillium mold is often found in water-damaged homes and buildings, in materials such as carpets, wallpapers, ducting and even in mattresses.
+Penicillium mold is often found in water-damaged homes and buildings, in materials such as carpets, wallpapers, ducting, and even in mattresses.
 Even though it is very common to come across, it doesn’t mean you should take this contamination any less seriously than another type of mold.
 Penicillium is easily airborne and spreads rapidly, and if not treated right away it can cause serious health effects.

 - CHARACTERISTICS: slimy texture with black or dark green color; musty odor